 Brave might not be as exciting as some hoped for and the characters can get irksome from time to time.
 However, at the centre of this movie are some great performances from the voice actors, sumptuous visuals and a refreshingly different story.
 It’s nice to see a young woman striving to not get the man rather than the Disney princesses of old (I’m looking at you Sleeping Beauty and Ariel).
 It may not gain entrance to the pantheon of Pixar classics but it’s still very good, and worth the price of admission just to marvel at Merida’s hair.

-Brave will be released nationwide on 13th August.
+Brave is released nationwide on 13th August 2012.

 Watch the trailer for Brave here: